top of page

 Integrated new capabilities into an existing real estate tool, redesigning the experience so users can make faster, more confident decisions — projecting millions in savings.

-Integrated new capabilities into a legacy real estate tool, redesigning the experience so users can make faster, more confident decisions — projecting millions in savings.
-Improved the employee experience across four segments, including both global and local real estate teams, by overhauling the information architecture, task flows and introducing new features such as filtering for faster navigation.
+Improved the employee experience across four segments, including both global and local real estate teams, by overhauling the information architecture, reporting ecosystem, data hierarchy, and introducing new features such as filtering for faster navigation.

 by eliminating manual on-site reporting where employees had to physically check building occupancy.